samvera/samvera.github.io/pages/samvera/developer_community/git_structure/core_components.md

 ## Maintenance

-The Component Maintenance Interest Group (CIG) is in the process of creating a framework for addressing ongoing maintenance of shared code repositories.
+The Component Maintenance Interest Group is in the process of creating a framework for addressing ongoing maintenance of shared code repositories.

 ## Product Owner Responsibilities